sebkolind/volcano/README.md

 ### Partials

-In adition to templates you have partials.
+In addition to templates you have partials.
 A partial is a piece of code that you find yourself reusing.

 Partials live in a folder in `/site/theme` called `/partials`.
 Partial names should be a-Z, 0-9 and `.php` files.
 To use a partial in your theme you call it by filename without `.php`.
 Example: `<?php get_partial('partial-name'); ?>`.